Archive 2022

 A real time clock (RTC) 3231 mini module is used to keep track of time and the synchronization is done over PLC / Modbus.

-Modbus address encoding of the server is done throught a 8 bit DIP switch encoder.
+Modbus address encoding of the server is done through a 8 bit DIP switch encoder.

-Most of the single phase functionality is POC tested.three phase hardware testing and harderning is still in progress.Software is still in POC phase.
+Most of the single phase functionality is POC tested.three phase hardware testing and hardening is still in progress.Software is still in POC phase.
 Consider the code to be in alpha stage.

 https://github.com/rodv92/PMTR_001_SRV